AitNev/Ender3PyrographHolder/README.md

 # Ender3PenHolder

-This modification allows attaching a pen holder to the side of the exhaust vent of the hotend
+This modification allows attaching a pyrograph holder of 23,5mm to the side of the exhaust vent of the hotend